FREE Shipping on orders over $899

 What foods should you avoid if you have diabetes?

 Diabetes is a chronic condition that affects millions of people worldwide.
 It is characterized by elevated blood glucose levels due to the body's inability to produce or use insulin effectively.
-For those living with diabetes, diet plays a crucial role in managing the disease.
-Knowing which foods to avoid can make a big difference in quality of life and in controlling blood sugar levels.
+For those living with diabetes, nutrition plays a crucial role in managing the disease.
+Knowing which foods to avoid can make a significant difference in quality of life and blood sugar control.

-In this article, we will explore in detail the foods that should be avoided in order to maintain better control of diabetes.
-We will address different categories of foods and explain why they can be harmful to people with diabetes.
-In addition, we will offer healthy alternatives that can help keep glucose levels under control.
+In this article, we'll explore in detail the foods to avoid to maintain better diabetes control.
+We'll cover different food categories and explain why they can be harmful to people with diabetes.
+We'll also offer healthy alternatives that can help keep glucose levels under control.

 [product=garlic-and-omega-diabetes]